Iwatsuki doll Iwatsuki ningyo

-3. Production of the body
+- 3. Production of the body

 The production process for the body can also vary based on the type of doll.
-The body of a costumed doll is made from rice straw wrapped in Japanese traditional paper washi.
-This is technically called warado.
-This warado has to be firmly attached to a foundation and a collar is also attached to the doll body to prepare the neck area.
+For a costumed doll, the body is made from warado, which is rice straw wrapped in Japanese traditional paper (washi).
+The warado has to be firmly attached to a foundation and a collar is also attached to the doll body to prepare the neck area.
 Then, the hands and legs are attached.
-Wire is used for the base of the hands and legs so that they can be bent to make a pose and they are shaped with straws.
-When the body is ready, the garments are put on the doll.
+Wire is used for the base of the hands and legs so that they can be bent into poses and straw is applied over the wire as the flesh.
+When the body is ready, garments are put on the doll.
 Finally, the pose of the doll is set and the process is complete.

 A specialty doll accessory craftsman makes small props like a wooden fan used in court, a ritual baton, a crown and a sword.

 - 5. Assembling the doll

 The doll is complete when the head and accessories are attached to the body.
-The garments and hair are tidied up to make the doll look perfect.
+The garments and hair are adjusted to make the doll look perfect.

 Where to Buy & More Information